usysrc/LICK/README.md

 # Live Coding Kit For Löve

-A small live coding library for Löve which also enables interactive debugging.
-It basically just is a customized [love.run](https://love2d.org/wiki/love.run) which presses all errors to the command line(or in debug mode on screen).
-And reloads the “main.lua” everytime you save.
+A small live coding library for LÖVE.

+It contains a customized [love.run](https://love2d.org/wiki/love.run) which Watches for file changes in your source and loads if necessary.
+Errors get redirected to the command line or on screen.

+Needs LÖVE 11.3.

 # Optional Parameters
 * lick.file = "<INSERT CUSTOM FILE HERE>" -- default is "main.lua"